French Corral, California: Mining

 French Corral's current condition contradicts its prolific past.
 Having "resounded to the tread of the prospector," the town enjoyed both a placer boom and a hydraulic mining boom.
 The area existed as a successful mining region from 1849 well into the 1900s.

 Ravine mining began in the area in 1849, with surface diggings discovered around 1851.
 More sophisticated mining practices started in early 1852, with the building of a ditch from Shady Creek by the Messrs, Twist, Wadsworth, Williams, Spurry, and the Eddy brothers.
 Another Shady Creek ditch was built in 1853, brought in by the Grizzly Water Company and principally owned by Charles Marsh and W.M.
 Stewart.
 Several fires damaged the facilities, but profitable mining continued, with more ditches and deeper tunnels being built throughout the 1850s.

 The gold mined in the 1850s in the French Corral area was estimated in the millions of dollars.

 As hydraulic mining took over, several large mines were established near French Corral, including the Manzanita Mine operated by the Milton Company.
 By 1880, the company had 160 men on the payroll.
 Several men became wealthy through these mining practices.
 Those men included A.H.
 Eddy, the eventual owner of the National Exchange Hotel in Nevada City, W.G.
 Fenton, M.L.
 Marsh, and Jean Villian.

 Hydraulic mining lasted until the 1884 prohibition of discharging mining debris into the Yuba River.
 In 1894, however, the U.S. Debris Commission granted limited hydraulic mining to the French Corral region.

 Interestingly, diamonds of notable size and brilliance were also found in French Corral.
-They was said that "bigger and better diamonds have been found at French Corral, in Nevada County, than in any other place in California."
+It was said that "bigger and better diamonds have been found at French Corral, in Nevada County, than in any other place in California."